christophhart/hise_documentation/Scripting.md

 // [/JSON Knob]
 ```

- It adds some "comment brackets" to detect if there is already a definition so it overwrites the passage in between the brackets.
-(If you change a value in the edit panel you can see that the editor selects this section and replaces it with the updated data).

 The other way around is pretty simple: you can change the values in the editor and they will be used the next time you open this component in the edit panel.

 ### Modifying a JSON defined widget